The pandemic has changed all our lives in different ways. However, we have all felt the effects.

 3. Do I need more than a Passport to travel to Mexico?

 Visitors are asked to present a valid passport.
-The border patrol authorities identify passport as the best form of id.
-Besides a Passport, US citizens or permanent residents cross the border with these forms of ID too:
+The border patrol authorities identify a passport as the best form of id.
+However, US citizens or permanent residents cross the border every day with these forms of ID:

 - Driver’s license